Dallas Rapper Mo3's Best Songs and lyrics | Dallas Observer

 Mo3’s car crashed into a concrete barrier before coming to a halt.
 He jumped out and fled on foot, and his killer followed and opened fire, shooting him in the head.
 He died in the hospital from his injuries at age 28.

 Mo3’s last achievement was starring in a film written and directed by Mista E. Mo3 appears in Triple D Revenge with co-stars Roderick Watson and Brandon Christle, playing a character named Draco.
-The film is described as an urban drama that follows a young, illiterate man looking to avenge a family member who was murdered by a drug lord.
-“Mo3, he did acting classes with us and everything,” Mista E told Reallyfe Productions in an interview.
-“He was real serious about it.
-He expressed to me that it was always something that he wanted to do.”
+The film was described as an urban drama that follows a young, illiterate man looking to avenge a family member who was murdered by a drug lord.

 “Hold Ya Tongue” (2014)

 “Hold Ya Tongue” is a remake of West Dallas Chefa and Mr. Lucci’s “Half Steppin’.”
-Mo3 makes a reference to the 2001 song in his beginning verse, rapping, “You niggas better not come half-steppin’/’cause we got something that’ll speed ya up/and watch them hollow points eat ya up.”
+Mo3 makes a reference to the 2001 song in his beginning verse, rapping, “You nig—-s better not come half-steppin’/’cause we got something that’ll speed ya up/and watch them hollow points eat ya up.”
 He shouts out being from the “Nutty,” a slang word for a neighborhood on the north side of Dallas, and specifically names the Forest Lane area.
 “I’m from the Lane, Forest Lane gang/slang caine/get twisted up like a McFlurry!” he raps.

 The video for “Hold Ya Tongue” includes cameos by Mr. Lucci and Big Chief.
 It was shot on location in Stoney Brook apartments, his childhood home and the former apartment complex of Dallas underground legends Mr. Lucci and Mr. Pookie.
-The song displays his versatility by blending street melodies and rapping, and it perseveres Dallas hip-hop history for the modern listener.
+The song displays his versatility by blending street melodies and rapping, and it perseveres in Dallas hip-hop history for the modern listener.

 “Letter to My Mama” (2016)